 The ALS Forum (www.ResearchALS.org)

-As one example of such partnership: in June 2009, Prize4Life and the Alzheimer Research Forum launched a new ALS-focused internet portal known as the The ALS Forum.
+As one example of such partnership: in June 2009, Prize4Life and the Biomedical Research Forum (Alzforum) launched a new ALS-focused internet portal known as the The ALS Forum.
 Reaction to the new web portal was swift and positive.
 The site offers ALS researchers around the world a one-stop access point for cutting edge research news and unique web-based resources.
 One key tool within the ALS Forum is ALSGene, a comprehensive, regularly updated collection of published genetic association studies in the field of ALS.
-Going forward the ALS Forum will be managed by Prize4Life-Israel.
+The ALS Forum is now a collaborative program with Prize4Life-Israel.

 The Prize4Life SOD1 Mouse Colony